alyulina/metastatic-phenotypes/read-processing/README.md

 which in turn will run `find_barcodes.py`.
 The script will first unzip the `.fq.gz` files and then rename them to follow names from the list of samples and an `_R1` or `_R2` suffix – make sure to edit the relevant parts of the script so that it works correctly given the names of your files.
 Doing the above should produce the following output files for each sample: `./out/sample_find_barcodes_stats.txt` with stats on the number of reads that were filtered out; `./out/sample_failed_clIDs.txt` containing reads that had a mismatch in clID but satisfied all other requirements; `./out/sample_clIDs_rBC_extracted.txt`, which contains clIDs and clonal barcodes from all reads; `./out/sample_clID_rBC_extracted.txt`, a file with clonal barcodes for each clID.

 #### 2. Clustering and counting clonal barcodes within each cell line
-The code in `cluster_barcodes.py` performs clustering by running `bartender` with the following parameters: `-c 1 -s 1 -l 5 -z -1 -d 2`.
+The code in `cluster_barcodes.py` performs clusters extracted clonal barcodes within each cell line by running `bartender` with the following parameters: `-c 1 -s 1 -l 5 -z -1 -d 2`.
 Again, this can be done by executing
 ```
 sbatch 2_cluster_barcodes.sh
 ```